Echigo-Tsumari Art Field 2026

 "Echigo-Tsumari Art Field 2026" Common Ticket

-[Present Your Common Ticket | Art Festival Work Discounts] *Discounts cannot be applied with the Common Ticket alone.
+[Show Your Common Ticket | Art Festival Work Discounts] *This discount cannot be used with the Common Ticket alone.

-Advance reservations are required during certain periods.Reservation Dates: May 2–6, July 18–20, August 1–4 & 8–16, September 19–23, October 10–12, October 24–November 3.
-Please note that reservations for the Golden Week period (May 2–6) will open on March 23, while reservations for other dates will open on June 1.
+Reservations are required during certain periods.Dates requiring reservations: May 2–6, July 18–20, August 1–4 and 8–16, September 19–23, October 10–12, and October 24–November 3.
+Please note that reservation reception for the Golden Week period (May 2–6) will open on March 23, while reservation reception for other dates will open on June 1.

-・Half-price admission for your second visit to any facility included in the Common Ticket program during the period
+・Half-price admission for your second visit to any facility included in the Common Ticket program during the Period

-【Common Ticket Presentation | Partner Facility Benefits】
+[Present Your Common Ticket | Partner Facility Benefits]

 [Admission Fees]